MONTHLY MEETING

 Guest: Gage Shatco, Forest City School District

-minutes as read by Jerry O'Malley and seconded by Jerry Skotleski.
+The minutes for the May meeting were read.
+A motion was made to accept minutes as read by Jerry O'Malley and seconded by Jerry Skotleski.
 All were in favor.

-check for the Department Per Capita had cleared the bank.
-A motion was made to accept
+The financial report was read by Joe Long.
+Joe let the Camp know that the check for the Department Per Capita had cleared the bank.
+A motion was made to accept Treasurer's Report was made by Travis Andes and seconded by Dale Keklock.
+All were in favor.

-SICK MEMBERS:
+SICK MEMBERS

 Secretary Shaffer reported that his daughter Mallory has started her treatments and is doing well.
 Bill Fischer's wife had foot surgery and is doing well.
 Commander Jones gave a little history on his daughter's accident and reported they are doing well.